Champion for Colorado children awarded honorary doctorate and master's degrees

 For more than half a century, Anna Jo Garcia Haynes has elevated the rights of children in Colorado, leaving an impact on the lives of tens of thousands.

 Last week, two universities awarded her high honors for her contributions to our state.
-Metropolitan State University (MSU-Denver) gave Garcia Haynes an honorary Master's in Education.
+Metropolitan State University of Denver (MSU Denver) gave Garcia Haynes an honorary Master's in Education.
 And University of Colorado Denver (CU-Denver) bestowed on her an honorary Doctor of Humane Letters.

 Helping to launch the federal Head Start program in Colorado, co-founding the Colorado Children's Campaign and advocating for universal access to preschool - Anna Jo Garcia Haynes founded and serves as President Emeritus of Mile High Montessori Early Learning Centers.
 And as she approaches 90, she says she's not done advocating for kids.